 How to Resolve Bullying in the Workplace - Stepping Out of the Circle of Blame to Create an Effective Outcome for All describes an approach to workplace bullying allegations that enables a constructive way forward, opening the door to:

-If you are based in the UK and would like training or consultancy for dealing with workplace bullying allegations and developing more effective workplace relationships, or if you would like mediation or conflict coaching for yourself or your staff, please contact Alan Sharland on 020 3371 7507.
+If you are based in the UK and would like training or consultancy to help you deal with allegations of workplace bullying in a way that supports the creation of more effective working relationships please contact Alan Sharland on 020 3371 7507.

 Alternatively please use the CAOS Conflict Management Contact Page to make your enquiry.

-If you are based outside of the UK but would like Conflict Coaching or other support via Skype, please also use the contact page to make your enquiry or request.
+If you are based outside of the UK and would like Conflict Coaching or other support via Skype, please also use the CAOS contact page to make your enquiry or request.

 I'm Alan Sharland, creator the Communication and Conflict website and author of the book referred to on this webpage.